 There are lots of walks which you can do in Kaitoke Regional Park from a short 20 minute easy loop to much longer, over night options.
 All are easily accessible from the camping ground area.
 Both this and Harcourt park make good stopping places if your child(ren) aren’t feeling well on a southbound journey after the twists and turns of the Rimutaka Hill Road.
 Going the other way, Featherston has a small playground and skatepark (on the opposite side of the road) and a public toilet if you need some air.
 There’s also Everest Cafe on the main highway in Featherston which sells scoop ice-cream as well as baked goods and a full menu.

-There are plenty of café and playgrounds through the Wairarapa to stop off at.
-Jack and Jill Café in Greytown is right on the main road so no detours needed to get to it.
+There are plenty of cafés and playgrounds through the Wairarapa to stop off at.
+Including many on the main road in Greytown, so no detours needed, just a question of getting a parking spot.
 The playground at Carterton is a decent size and again, right on the highway.
 There’s an enclosed preschooler area, equipment for older kids, including gym/training equipment around the grass fields, a skatepark, a basketball court and toilets onsite.
-Just north of Carterton is the Clareville Café which, so long as it’s not a Sunday, when it closes, serves great food with indoor (small) and outdoor kids’ spaces.
+Just north of Carterton is the Clareville Café which, so long as it’s not a Sunday, (when it’s closed), serves great food with indoor (small) and outdoor kids’ spaces.

 Further north in Pahiatua is the playground with the commonly photographed yellow plane that has a slide shooting out of it.
 Again, right on the highway, you can’t miss this place and it has some really different equipment for a range of ages.
 There are toilets for little people onsite.

 Just near the Hawkes Bay border, Dannevirke has a viking themed playground with a big ship as a centre piece of equipment.
-You could also check to see if Fantasy Cave is open (very restricted hours so best to phone ahead) as an indoor, quirky option.
+You could also check to see if Fantasy Cave is open (very restricted hours so best to phone ahead) as an indoor, quirky option that kids seem to love.

-Depending on where you’re heading to/starting your journey from in Hawke’s Bay, there’s a new (late 2016) splash pad at Russell Park in Waipukurau right next to a playground and big grassy area.
+Depending on where you’re heading to/starting your journey from in Hawke’s Bay, there’s a splash pad and bike track at Russell Park in Waipukurau right next to a playground and big grassy area.
 There are also lots of options in Hastings and Napier on SH2 itself like the Marine playground and pump track if you’ve got wheels with you.
 Check the website for ideas in both cities here.